KomodoHQ/komodo-operations-handbook/our-tools-and-tech.md

 ### Environments, Configuration and Feature Flags

 Wherever possible, try to ensure that your development environment, QA environment, and any other environments mirror your production environment.
 Ideally, there should be a one to one parity between all environments, such that they are exactly the same, except for configuration options and database content.
-This is the best way to ensure that the code you create will behave consistantly for end users as it did during testing.
+This is the best way to ensure that the code you create will behave as consistently for end users as it did during testing.

 Use `ENV` variables, housed in `.env` files, to configure your environments. **Never commit these into the project repo**.
 If necessary, include a `.example.env` in the project repository with sensible development environment variables setup for people to get going.

 Where relevant, use [feature flags](https://en.wikipedia.org/wiki/Feature_toggle) to enable or disable functionality within an environment with relative ease.
-This is especially useful in gating unfinished developments in code, allowing you to keep releaseing quickly, even with unfinished functionality.
+This is especially useful in gating unfinished developments in code, allowing you to keep releasing quickly, even with unfinished functionality.

 ### Database, Database Migrations and Access To Live Data